jgarcesres/git2jamf/README.md

 # jamf_scripts_githubaction
 This action grabs the github work directory (or any of your choice) scans it for scripts and compares them against a pull of all scripts on jamf:
 * If it doesn't exist, it will create it
-* if it exists, it will update it if it's different than the one in jamf.
+* if it exists, it will compare the two and update it in jamf if they differ.
+Github is always treated as the source.
 * It will add a suffix with the `branch_name_`  to any script that's not part of the master branch
 ## Inputs